-If you’re interested in helping support a charitable cause and you have an appreciated asset or retirement asset that could be used to make a gift to the charity, a CRT might be a wise decision for you.
+Suppose you’re interested in helping support a charitable cause and you have an appreciated asset or retirement asset that could be used to make a gift to the charity.
+In this case, a CRT might be a wise decision for you.

 How does a CRT help with taxes?

 With the two types of assets mentioned above, if you were to sell or access them yourself, you could incur substantial tax obligations.
 A CRT helps address these taxation issues.
 First, the donor can shift the taxable consequences for selling the appreciated asset or accessing retirement funds to the CRT (which pays no taxes).

 For example, if you own an asset on a low-cost basis (such as stocks, bonds, mutual funds, real estate, etc.) and sell it outright, you would realize a capital gain in the year of the sale.
 However, the same low-basis asset can be gifted to a CRT.

 Even if the CRT sells the asset as soon as it is received, no capital gains are realized by the trust immediately.
 They are instead spread over a number of years to the people receiving income from the CRT.

 Thus, when the donor begins receiving income from the trust after the gift, he or she has effectively converted a taxable asset to an income stream for him/herself without having to pay the full capital gains tax bill in one year.

 Additionally, using retirement accounts (IRAs, 401(k)s, 403(b)s, etc.) to fund a CRT after a donor’s death can be a tax-efficient way of making the initial gift into the CRT.
 While an individual who receives money from a retirement account has to include all retirement distributions in their ordinary income in that tax year, a CRT does not realize the same tax obligation.